nperraud/darkmattergan/README.md

 ## Required packages

-*We hightly recommend to work in a virtual environnement.*
+*We highly recommend working in a virtual environment.*

 You can simply install those packages with the following command:
 	```